Athletics Australia is delighted to offer its Sporting Schools program to children of all abilities across Australia’s school yards.

 Athletics is an original Olympic sport and has provided some of the most iconic moments in Australian sporting history.
 It is also a foundation sport, giving children the fundamental skills of running, jumping and throwing that are transferable across all sports.

-As the national sporting organisation (NSO) for athletics, we offer schools and coaches quality programs that encourage children to join in and enjoy this great fundamental sport.
+As the national sporting organisation (NSO) for Athletics, we offer schools and coaches quality programs that encourage children to join in and enjoy this great fundamental sport.

 “Our (IAAF) ambition is to excite, bring in team ethics and provide all the physical literacies you need going through life in athletics and in all other sports.”
 Lord Sebastian Coe, IAAF President.

-The Athletics Australia Product
+The Athletics Australia Products